catleeball/LING_573_ND/README.md

 ```
 * When running jupyter notebooks, make sure to set the kernel to the same python as the conda environment.

+## Running the End-to-End System
+After activating your conda environment with the proper requirements and system prerequisites, run the following commands.
+If you are not training your own model and want to evaluate our model, only run the Evaluation command.
+#### Data Pre-processing

+#### Training
+$ python -m src.model.train_model

+This training process will output training checkpoint directories to the outputs/models/ directory of the repo.
+Once training is finished, upload all files from the last checkpoint to Hugging Face on the Model Hub and ensure that your HF model repo is public.

+#### Evaluation
+$ python -m src.model.evaluate

+**The src/model/evaluate.py script in this repo evaluates our trained model and produces `outputs/D2/d2.out` and `results/D2_scores.out`.
+This is the only step you need to run if you are not re-training your own model.**
+If running for your own model, note that the `model_name` variable must match the name of your Hugging Face Model Hub repo, beginning with your username.
+Ex: "Jade13/LING_573_ND_Trainer_D2_NoDev".